-- % of young people living in homes not adapted for independent living - % of young people with disabilities who know there rights and where they can get extra support to exercise their rights (survey). - % of young people with disabilities from the BME community receiving an Integrated Plan
+- % of young people living in homes not adapted for independent living - % of young people with disabilities who know there rights and where they can get extra support to exercise their rights (survey). - % of young people with disabilities from the BME community receiving an integrated plan

-- Lack of training among some professionals, some accessibility barriers and sometimes a lack of co-ordinated working exaggerate the problems faced by young people. - Recreational services are sometimes inaccessible to young disabled people in their local area. - Change the attitude of professionals and people within agencies and organisations, generally, to a 'can do' attitude rather than a 'can't do' attitude.
+- Lack of training among professionals, accessibility barriers and a lack of co-ordinated working exaggerate the problems faced by young people. - Recreational services are often inaccessible to young disabled people in their local area. - Change the attitude of professionals and people within agencies and organisations to a 'can do' attitude rather than a 'can't do' attitude.

 The group will develop a multi-agency approach to individual assessment to best benefit the young person through transition stage.
 They will also develop an integrated commissioning statement, which will ensure equal opportunities through the transition process across the region.
-The group will also ensure the roll out of training relating to Human Rights, United Nations Convention on the Rights of the Child, United Nations Convention on Rights of Persons with Disability and Disability Awareness Training for all staff involved in working with young people
+The group we also ensure the roll out of training relating to Human Rights, United Nations Convention on the Rights of the Child, United Nations Convention on Rights of Persons with Disability and Disability Awareness Training for all staff involved in working with young people.

-Outcome: Living g in a society that respects their l rights Actions: Implementation Milestones Lead person/ other groups What difference will it make to children and young people Other outcome s By when Integrated/ multi agency approach to individual assessment Develop integrated commissioning statement Develop a collaborative multi-agency approach to individual assessment to best benefit the young person through transition stage from 14 + Develop an integrated cross- departmental commissioning statement, which will ensure equal opportunities through transitions process across the region.
-Regional Transition Sub Group Placing the young person at the centre of planning and delivering supports and services on a multi- agency basis Young people will have equal access to Transition processes across the region H, ELA, LSS, EEEW, CPCS 2014 Roll out of training on Human Rights, Disability Awareness, UNCRC and UNCRPD Human rights, UNCRC, UNCRPD and disability awareness training for all staff working with young people and their professional bodies Agree a collaborative training programme for all agencies that is designed to be delivered by young people with disabilities.
+Outcome: Living Outcome: Living in a society that respects their rights Actions: Implementation Milestones Lead person/ other groups What difference will it make to children and young people Other outcome s By when Integrated/ multi agency approach to individual assessment Develop a collaborative multi-agency approach to individual assessment to best benefit the young person through transition stage.
+Regional Transition Sub Group Placing the young person at the centre of planning and delivering supports and services on a multi agency basis H, ELA, LSS, EEEW, CPCS 2011-2014 Develop integrated commissioning statement Develop an integrated cross- departmental commissioning statement, which will ensure equal opportunities through transitions process across the region.
+Young people will have equal access to Transition processes across the region Roll out of training on Human Rights, Disability Awareness, UNCRC and UNCRPD Human rights, UNCRC, UNCRPD and disability awareness training for all staff working with young people and their professional bodies Agree a collaborative training programme for all agencies that is designed to be delivered to young people with disabilities.
 Regional Transition Sub Group Increased awareness will lead to greater knowledge of the rights of young people with disabilities, in turn, these rights are accounted for better when working with young people.
-H, ELA, LSS, EEEW, CPCS 2014 ilian, Commissioner for Mental Health and Learning D Statutory Sector Community/Voluntary/BME Sector Public Health Agency Geraldine Teague, AHP Consultant NI Children's Hilary Maguire, Community Services Manager Hospice Education and Library Boards Sybil Skelton, Assistant Senior Education Officer, Disability Monica Wilson, Chief Executive Southern ELB Action Health and Social Care Trusts Bria Mongan, Assistant Director of Adult Disability Services, South Eastern HSCT Mencap Liam Burns, Head of Employment and Personal Development Garry Hyde, Assistant Director of Physical and NI Cancer Liz Osbourne, Director of Services Sensory Disability, Western HSCT Fund for Children Geraldine Maguire, Assistant Director for Children with Disabilities, Southern HSCT Now Project Maria Burns, Training Services Manager Kate Lambe, Head of Adult Community Mental Health, Northern HSCT Barnardos Rosemary Murray, Disabled Children and Young People's Participation Project Pauline McDonald, Children's Services Manager Teresa Stewart, Disabled Children and Young People's Participation Project Health and Social Care Board Kieran McShane, Social Care Commissioning Lead Cedar Foundation Rosie McNaughton, Head of Children and Young People's Services Department for Employment and Learning Donna Crothers, Further Education Policy and Strategic Development In attendance Maurice Leeson, Children's Services Planning Professional Advisor Brian Patterson Christina Kelly Andrew Hawthorne, Children's Services Planning Support Officer Northern Ireland Housing Brian O'Kane, Supporting People Lead Executive Police Service Northern Ireland Jeremy Adams, Inspector- Community Safety Branch Cookstown District Council Adrian McCreesh, Acting Clerk and Chief Executive
+H, ELA, LSS, EEEW, CPCS 2011-2014